 The cutter at left is a unique part of the Time-Sert® spark plug thread repair kit.
 This is a two-phase cutter that first cuts the chamfer for seating the top edge of the Time-Sert® copper-coated steel insert.
 At right is the driver tool and special lubricant that thread the insert into freshly cut threads, pushing through the insert to form and expand the insert’s special locking threads.
 See the video for details.

-CAUTION: When cutting/tapping the insert threads, be certain to remove all debris from the cylinder!
-We elected to perform the tapping operation with the piston rising on its compression stroke and all valves closed.
+CAUTION: After cutting/tapping the insert threads, be certain to remove all debris from the cylinder.
+I performed the tapping operation with the piston rising on its compression stroke and all valves closed.
 On this Honda motorcycle engine with a decompression mechanism, the valve lash adjusters must be backed off to provide full seating of the valves before performing this procedure.
-Some perform this procedure with the exhaust valve(s) open and use compressed air to move the thread cutting debris from the cylinder and out the exhaust.
-To avoid risk of clogging the exhaust system, our choice was all valves seated and the piston down in the cylinder on the compression stroke, far enough to clear the cutting and installation tools.
-After tapping, we used a strong shop vacuum to pull debris through the spark plug hole.
-Make sure all debris is removed!
+All valves are seated and the piston is down in the cylinder on the compression stroke, enough to clear the cutting and installation tools.
+After tapping, the strong shop vacuum with a tapered nozzle pulled debris through the spark plug hole.
+Make sure all debris is removed.

 At left is the finished Time-Sert® insert installation.
 The spark plug washer’s seat is like new, the insert seating squarely and neatly, flush with the washer threads.
 This provides a perfect compression seal and restores threads to, in this case, better than new!
 At right is a sensible method for installing spark plugs into recessed, difficult to access aluminum spark plug threads: A rubber hose on the plug end enables finding the threads with the lightest of pressure.
 This helps prevent false starts and forced damage to the spark plug threads.
-Many performance engine builders install Time-Sert® spark plug inserts into their custom aluminum cylinder head work!
+Many performance engine builders install Time-Sert® spark plug inserts into their custom aluminum cylinder head work on the bench!